-As part of the national lockdown measures, students and staff are required to wear masks in communal areas in school.
-This includes corridors but does not include outdoor spaces.
+Students and staff are required to wear masks in classrooms as a safety measure.
+This includes corridors and outdoor spaces.

-Students are reminded to bring a mask with them to school for use when in communal areas.
+Students are reminded to bring a mask with them to school.
 Read about face coverings on the gov.uk website.

 Please continue to check our website for updates - see the linked letters below.
 Should you have any enquiries please email email@example.com.